dbt-labs/learn.getdbt.com/README.md

 ## Reveal.js
 * Exploring using this for dbt Learn on demand
 * Presentations are located in `_ondemand`
-* Use `presentation` as your layout in the front matter of your presentation html file.
+* Use `reveal` as your layout in the front matter of your presentation html file.
 * Adjust the styling using .scss in `stylesheets/styles-ondemand.scss` or create your own.